duraimurugan9168-svg/Asynchornous-FIFO-/README.md

 In multi-clock digital systems, direct data transfer between asynchronous clock domains can cause metastability and data corruption.
 This project addresses the problem by designing a CDC-safe Asynchronous FIFO in Verilog HDL.
 The FIFO ensures reliable data transfer using Gray-code pointers and synchronized control logic.
-Correct operation is maintained under clock mismatch, pointer wrap-around, and boundary conditions
+Correct operation is maintained under clock mismatch, pointer wrap-around, and boundary condition

-<h3><u>Table of contents: :</u></h3>

 Inputs    : Binary Input